htrajan/ht-drawsteel/Bestiary/Gnoll Abyssal Archer.md

 **Bloodscent**

-The abyssal archer can target creatures not at full Stamina with abilities, even if they don’t have line of effect.
+The abyssal archer can target creatures not at full Stamina with abilities, even if they don't have line of effect.